dorazhao99/100-days-of-code/log.md

 ### Day 1: March 22, 2020

-**Today's Progress**: Added edit functionality on the Cap Menu for staff members **Thoughts**: Improving on Django knowledge and almost finished with functionality for the Cap Menu site.
+**Today's Progress**: Added edit functionality on the Cap Menu for staff members

-**Thoughts**: I really struggled with CSS, but, overall, I feel like I am slowly getting better at it.
-Canvas is still new for me, but I managed to figure out some basic functionality.
+**Thoughts**: Improving on Django knowledge and almost finished with functionality for the Cap Menu site.

 **Link(s) to work**: N/A